 11.3 Outstanding Fees.
 Termination shall not relieve Customer of the obligation to pay any fees accrued or payable to Vendor prior to the effective date of termination.

 11.4 Return of Customer Data.
-Upon request by Customer made within 60 days after the effective date of termination, Vendor will make the Service(s) available to Customer on a limited basis to download a file of Customer Data in comma separated value (.csv) format (or such other format as agreed to), provided that Vendor has or retains the ability to provide the above-mentioned access to the Service(s) and Customer Data at the time of Customer’s request under this Section 11.4, and Customer remains compliant with its obligations under the Agreement.
+Upon request by Customer made within 60 days after the effective date of termination, Vendor will, at its sole discretion, either make the Service(s) available to Customer on a limited basis to download, or, in the event of Vendor termination for cause, provide Customer with a file of Customer Data in comma separated value (.csv) format (or such other format as agreed to), provided that Vendor has or retains the ability to provide the above-mentioned access to the Service(s) and Customer Data at the time of Customer’s request under this Section 11.4, and Customer remains compliant with its obligations under the Agreement.
 After such 60-day period, Vendor shall have no obligation to maintain or provide any Customer Data and may, at Vendor’s discretion, unless legally prohibited, delete all Customer Data in its systems or otherwise in its possession or under its control.
 Notwithstanding the foregoing, nothing in this Section 11.4 shall be construed to require the deletion of any items of Customer Data or Confidential Information that are (i) contained in Vendor’s audit trail as required for regulatory compliance; or (ii) contained in electronic form on archive systems or other disaster recovery systems, from which such items cannot reasonably be deleted.